052223-java-angular/Bethelhem_P1/README.md

 ## Introduction

-This is a Java-based full stack task-management application.
+This is a Java-based full stack task-management application.A user can manage,track,create and label tasks using this application.
 The application will be primarily built using Spring boot and Angular frame works and will utilize a PostgreSQL database to store tasks and user information.

 ## User Stories